JS-DevTools/npm-publish/README.md

 ## Output Variables

-npm-publish exposes some output variables, which you can use in later steps of your workflow.
-To access the output variables, you'll need to set an `id` for the npm-publish step.
+npm-publish writes env variables, which you can use in later steps of your workflow.

 ```yaml
 steps: